xtaci/safebox/README.md

 up to 16384 keys can be derived with a single main key.

-# Retro Style
+# TUI

-Safebox is designed with a retro-style text-based user interface(tui), so a box such as Raspberry Pi will be able to act as key mangement box.
+Safebox is designed with a DOS style text-based user interface(tui), so a box such as Raspberry Pi will be able to act as key mangement box.